John Yorke (producer): TV shows commissioned

-Life on Mars

-When Yorke became head of Channel 4 Drama one of the first shows he wanted develop was Life on Mars, but according to show writer Ashley Pharoah, broadcasters had been ‘very anxious about it as a concept’.
-Although Yorke redeveloped the original script over 18 months so it became less violent and with a greater emphasis on ‘story of the week’, it was ultimately turned down by director of programmes Kevin Lygo.
+When Yorke became head of Channel 4 Drama one of the first shows he wanted develop was Life on Mars, but according to show writer Ashley Pharoah, broadcasters had been 'very anxious about it as a concept'.
+Although Yorke redeveloped the original script over 18 months so it became less violent and with a greater emphasis on 'story of the week', it was ultimately turned down by director of programmes Kevin Lygo.
 Yorke eventually left Channel 4 to become controller of BBC Drama Production where the show was green lit by Julie Gardner, BBC Wales Head of Drama.
-Yorke acted as joint commissioning editor for the show’s entire run (2006 – 2007).
+Yorke acted as joint commissioning editor for the show's entire run (2006 – 2007).

-The Street

-Yorke worked with Brookside writer Jimmy McGovern on the idea that became The Street.
-While rejected by Channel 4, Yorke was able to take the project with him when he returned to the BBC.